 This MD&A is intended to serve as an introduction to the Board's basic financial statements.
 The basic financial statements comprise three components: (1) government-wide financial statements, (2) fund financial statements, and (3) notes to the financial statements.
-The government-wide financial data and the fund financial data are reported in the same financial statements.
 This report contains other supporting schedules in addition to the basic financial statements.